nkhalil98/nkhalil98/README.md

 ## 📫 How to reach me:

-You can find and get touch with me on these sites!
+You can find me on these sites:

 - 💼 [LinkedIn](https://linkedin.com/in/nabilkhalil98)
 - 🐦 [Twitter](https://twitter.com/Nabil98k)